ap1605/AuraLanguages/README.md

 The lines have also been put into a .txt file named 'script'.

 This program uses the github-linguistic tool, please make sure this has been installed correctly.

+The file.txt contains the statistics gathered locally from github to test the assessment.